giorgiop94/digital-garden/_notes/Talks - Approaching the Dharma - Rob Burbea.md

 ---
 # Approaching the Dharma

-## The Path Beyond Perceptions
-- We can have "inferior" perceptions
-    - Anger, stress, ego
-- We can have "superior" perceptions
-    - Metta, Samadhi
-- Or we can move beyond Perceptions

-### Aviche (ignorance)
-- False belief in a separate self
-	- Below the level of thought (implied in awareness "I am aware of this")
-	- Causes reactivity
-	- measurement, Comparison with others etc..
-- At the root of Papancha (vortex of mind reactions)

 ## Ways of Looking to Liberate Us
 - Insight can defined by its capacity to decrease dukkha
     - If it doesn't decrease dukkha, is not insight (one way to see it)